AdoptOpenJDK/TSC/README.md

 Each OpenJDK variant has a canonical branch that is built:
 1. **OpenJDK HotSpot** - The `dev` branch of AdoptOpenJDK contains extra patches over and above `master` (which is the exact clone of the OpenJDK forest).
-`dev` is used to build AdoptOpenjDK binaries
+`dev` is used to build AdoptOpenJDK binaries
 1. **OpenJDK OpenJ9** - Branches such as `openj9-0.8` are used to build OpenJ9 Releases for Java 8 and `openj9` is used to build OpenJ9 for Java 9.
 1. **OpenJDK SAP** - The `sapmachine` branch is used to build SAP for Java 10
 1. **OpenJDK OpenJFX** - TODO